Installation & First Run

 - Start with Single Output for the simplest experience.

-- Switch to Default when you need independent control over multiple outputs.
+- Switch to Default when you need independent control over multiple outputs — or when you want unassigned clips distributed to free outputs automatically.

 Add your first clip: